binipringle/contracts/_texts/0-outline.md

 - Restatement (Second) of Contracts - not law; summary of law; very influential
 - Law reviews, treatises, etc.

-**Questions for analysis:**

-Is there a contract?
+Questions to ask: Is there a contract?
 If contract, is it enforceable?
 What are the terms?
 Did a party breach?
 If there's breach, what are the damages?

-Contract Law protects parties and society.

 Why should the law enforce any promises?